yummyml/feature-servers-benchmarks/README.md

 ### Results

-Unlike benchmark presented on [Feast blog](https://feast.dev/blog/feast-benchmarks/) I have used single or 5 instance of the feature server thus results vary (on blog 16 instances on c5.4xlarge, 16 vCPU were used).
+Unlike benchmark presented on [Feast blog](https://feast.dev/blog/feast-benchmarks/) I have used single or 5 instance of the feature server (on my laptop) thus results vary (on blog 16 instances on c5.4xlarge, 16 vCPU were used).

 For the single instance (p99 latency, timeout 5s) for:
 Entities: 1